Robust Representation Learning in Masked Autoencoders: Experiments and Results

 To complement the qualitative observations from t-SNE, we adopt a geometric viewpoint to quantify how class-specific structure emerges in the latent space of a pretrained MAE.
 The core idea is to treat the collection of patch-token embeddings from a class as points in $\mathbb{R}^{768}$ and study the subspaces these points span.

-For this analysis, we select ten ImageNet-1K classes $\mathcal{C}_i$, $i \in \{1, 2, \dots, 10\}$, sampling $50$ images per class.
-As described in Section \ref{sec:structural}, at each encoder layer $l$, all visible patch embeddings from class $\mathcal{C}_i$ are stacked and SVD is applied to yield a $k$-dimensional class-specific subspace by retaining top-$k$ dominant directions of variance.
+We use the selected ImageNet-1K classes $\mathcal{C}_i$, $i \in \{1, 2, \dots, 10\}$ for this analysis and randomly sample $50$ images per class.
+As described in Section \ref{sec:structural}, at each encoder layer $l$, visible patch embeddings from class $\mathcal{C}_i$ are stacked and SVD is applied to yield a $k$-dimensional class-specific subspace by retaining the top-$k$ dominant directions of variance.
 Restricting the analysis to the leading $k$ directions is more for covenience of analysis.
 We compute principal angles between every pair $(S_{\mathcal{C}_i}^{(l)}, S_{\mathcal{C}_j}^{(l)})$.
 The smallest principal angle $\theta_1$ serves as a measure of subspace proximity: small angles indicate stronger alignment (i.e., overlapping subspaces), while larger angles reflect greater separation.
-The evolution of $\theta_1$ across layers is summarized in Figure \ref{fig:principal_angles} using box plots, where each box represents the distribution of $\theta_1$ values over all class pairs at a given layer.
-In the early encoder blocks, the distributions are tightly concentrated at low angles, indicating that subspaces corresponding to different classes remain closely aligned in feature space.
-As the network depth increases, the distribution of $\theta_1$ shifts progressively toward larger values, with both the median and the interquartile range increasing across layers.
-This indicates that class-specific subspaces systematically rotate away from one another and become increasingly well separated in deeper layers.
-We further observe that the singular values also increase with depth, suggesting that the encoder progressively selects more significant basis directions that contribute meaningfully to class-specific structure, leading to increasingly class-discriminative representations observed in deeper layers.
+Figure~\ref{fig:principal_angles} (\textit{left}) shows the distribution of $\theta_1$ over all class pairs, across layers using box plots.
+In the early layers, the distributions are tightly concentrated at low angles, indicating that subspaces corresponding to different classes remain closely aligned in feature space.
+With increasing depth, the distribution of $\theta_1$ shifts progressively toward larger values, with both the median and the interquartile range increasing across layers.
+This indicates that class-specific subspaces systematically rotate away from one another and become increasingly well separated in deeper layers. \textit{We further observe that singular values also increase with depth, including the minimum singular value} (Figure 3 (\textit{right})), \textit{suggesting that the encoder progressively selects more significant basis directions that contribute meaningfully to the class-specific structure in deeper layers.}

 Taken together, we show a clear layer-by-layer emergence of class-specific structure: as the network depth increases, embeddings from different classes gradually diverge and occupy increasingly distinct subspaces in the latent space.